winitzki/scall/tutorial/programming_dhall.md

 let zipInfTree2 = zipGFixViaBizipP FTree bifunctorFTree bizipPFTree
 ```

-To test this code, let us zip `example2InfTree2` and `example3InfTree2`:
+To test this code, we will zip `example2InfTree2` and `example3InfTree2` that were defined before, and use the pretty-printing function for finite trees:

 ```dhall
 let exampleZipInfTree = zipInfTree2 Text example2InfTree2 Natural example3InfTree2